roshanlc/spring-boot-learning/README.md

 ## SPRING-BOOT-LEARNING

-A collection of sub-projects that I did while learning spring boot.
+A collection of projects that I did while learning spring boot.

 ### Projects